Is there such a thing as too much chocolate? . . . .

 Symptoms: Headache, lethargy, intestinal rumblings, a dark view of the world.
 Oh, and disbelief.
-I didn’t know there was such a thing until Sunday, when I tasting 26 bonbons and 13 elaborate chocolate desserts.
-It was day two of the Barry Callebaut Canadian Intercollegiate Chocolate Competition, and I was a judge
+I didn’t know there was such a thing until Sunday, when I tasted 26 bonbons and 13 elaborate chocolate desserts.
+It was day two of the Barry Callebaut Canadian Intercollegiate Chocolate Competition, and I was a judge.

 The feasting with the eyes part – the chocolate sculpture contest – had come and gone.
 Sunday was the heavy eating day, with judges putting the bite on hand-dipped chocolates, molded bonbons and plated desserts.
 You might call it the way more rewarding version of tasting and tossing your way through a Black Magic box.
 It’s a tough job, but someone has to do it.

 Sure there were missteps: misbegotten concepts, misshapen candies, flavour mismatches.
 But there’s a lot of young talent out there.